neilblom/wordlist-writer/docs/Supabase_Schema.md

 Copilot must NOT add, rename, or remove columns unless Neil explicitly instructs it.
 All frontend → backend → Supabase fields must match this schema exactly.

+Sync Rule
+Every field sent by the frontend must exist in the backend route.
+Every field used in the backend route must exist in the Supabase table.
+No extra fields.
+No missing fields.
+No renamed fields.

 1. Table: projects
 Purpose:
 * stores metadata for each writing project